 The Western SoMa PEIR anticipated that growth resulting from the zoning changes would not result in significant impacts related to pedestrians, bicyclists, emergency access, or construction.
 Because the proposed project is within the development projected under the Western SoMa Community Plan, there would be no additional impacts on pedestrians, bicyclists, emergency access, or construction beyond those analyzed in the Western SoMa PEIR.
-Transportation system improvements included as part of the

-Western SoMa Plan were identified to have significant impacts related to loading, but the impact was reduced to less than significant with mitigation.
-However, the impact related to removal of on-street loading spaces along Folsom Street and mitigation was applicable if yellow commercial vehicle freight loading spaces are removed.
-The proposed project site does not contain yellow commercial vehicle freight loading spaces and, therefore, the mitigation measure is not applicable.
+Transportation system improvements included as part of the Western SoMa Plan were identified to have significant impacts related to loading, but the impact was reduced to less than significant with mitigation.
 There are no impacts particular to the project or the project site.
 Accordingly, consistent with the Western SoMa PEIR, the proposed project would not conflict with any applicable transportation plans, ordinances, policies, or programs.